 "My five children.
 I've always been a working mom.
 My daughter was born in 1988 and I started at Sharp in 1989.
 I've worked very hard to balance my work life with my life at home.
 I always incorporated my kids into my life as a nurse.
 They knew that when I had to leave them, it was because I was helping bring babies into the world.
 They always knew I would be back."

 "People.
 To be a nurse, you have to love people and being a part of other people's lives.
 I think back to the year there was an earthquake on Easter.
 When the hospital started to shake, dads rushed to their babies to protect them.
 It was incredible to see how they all did the same thing without hesitation.
 I remember I had a patient with whom I developed a strong bond.
 She had a baby boy.
-She was so thankful that she sent me a dozen roses.
+She was so thankful that she sent me a dozen roses, which I shared with my team by giving them out.
 One of the greatest joys of being a nurse is getting to experience many different types of love.
 There's also the love between people that you see every day in the hospital.
 I see it between our nursing staff.
 They celebrate each other — the weddings, the graduations, the new babies — all the special moments in their lives.

 "For 25 years as an OB nurse, I heard the sound of tiny heartbeats.
 I heard that sound every day I went to work.
 When I became CNO and moved to my office downstairs, someone asked me what I missed the most.
 Those brand-new heartbeats.
 I miss those tiny, precious heartbeats.
 I go upstairs sometimes just to hear them."